 Figure 2 depicts the SATIM model components while Table 1 summarises the economic demand sector representation in terms of the sub-sector and end use disaggregation and sector drivers.

 The model planning horizon spans from 2012 (the base year) to 2050.
-The base year replicates South Africa’s energy system in 2012.
-A detailed description of the base year energy balance calibration can be found in (Hartley, 2018).
+The base year replicates South Africa’s energy system in 2012 and 2017.
+A detailed description of the 2012 year energy balance calibration can be found in (Hartley, 2018), with the 2017 documentation still in progress.

 SATIM uses timeslices to model typical end use load profiles and RE resource availability for winter and summer.
 The load profiles include a morning and evening peak and night time period with lower average demand.
 The winter evening peak timeslice is used to determine the system peak demand up to which the system must build firm dispatchable capacity with a 15% reserve margin.